JMBargueno/jmbargueno/README.md

 ![jmbargueno.com](https://github.com/JMBargueno/jmbargueno/raw/master/assets/weblogodarkkk.png)

 ### Hi!
 Im Jose Manuel

+Im a rookie developer who loves the backend.
+I have recently finished my degree which has an EQF 5 level.

+I have most experience on the MEAN Stack, developing APIs and clients but I have also used java and kotlin for backend and Android´s apps.

+- 🌱 I'm currently learning React and I want to start with Flutter.
+- 👯 I am looking to work in MEAN Stack or backend with java or kotlin but I am open to any other challenge

 <!--
 **JMBargueno/jmbargueno** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.